 International Trade Center

-The Center complements and expands the Irving Sister Cities program to become more focused on international business development.
-The initial focus was directed toward Mexico, Texas’s number one trading partner and expanded to additional markets including Asia and Europe.
+The Center complements and expands the Irving Sister Cities program by focusing on international business development.
+Initially, Mexico was the primary focus for international development as it is Texas’s number one trading partner.
+Today this initiative has been expanded to additional markets including Asia and Europe.

-- Conduct trade missions from Irving as well as host visiting trade missions
+- Organize and conduct trade missions from Irving as well as host visiting trade missions;

 - Target specific sectors or markets to facilitate matchmaking activities;

 - Conduct information and training seminars on doing business in foreign markets.

 The Center works in partnership with the USMCOC to leverage binational business networks with the USMCOC’s 18 chapters throughout the U.S. and Mexico, and its activities with high level public sector officials in both countries.